Kevin Pietersen: Sri Lanka 2007

 Pietersen scored 50 in England's opening game in Sri Lanka against the Sri Lankan Cricket XI, but it took until the fourth ODI for Pietersen to find form, scoring 63 not out as England won their first series in Sri Lanka.
 This form was still fluctuating in the warm-up matches for the Test series, scoring 4, 1 and 59 against the Sri Lankan Cricket XI.
 This run continued in the Test matches when in the first test he got two starts with 31 and 18 but didn't go on.
 He was unfortunate as in the second innings on 18 he was bowled by a ball that kept low from Dilhara Fernando.
 In the second test he managed 45 not out to secure a draw in the 2nd Test.
 In the first innings, Pietersen's dismissal was to be the source of much controversy.
 He edged his fifth ball to Chamara Silva at slip, who flicked the ball up for wicketkeeper Kumar Sangakkara to complete the catch.
 The two on-field umpires conferred over the validity of the catch, as it was unclear whether the ball had touched the ground prior to Silva flicking the ball up.
 Daryl Harper, standing at the bowler's end gave the decision that the wicket had been taken, but while walking off the field, Pietersen saw a replay on the big screen and questioned the validity of the decision.
 This led for calls for similar catches to be referred to the third (TV) umpire, but this can only take place if the on-field umpires have not made a decision.
-Pietersen passed 3,000 Test runs during the series, becoming the fastest player (by time) to do so, He only averaged 25.20, and failed to score a half century in a series for the first time.
+Pietersen passed 3,000 Test runs during the series, becoming the fastest player (by time) to do so, though he only averaged 25.20, and failed to score a half century in a series for the first time.